18+

 Who takes penalties for Spain at World Cup 2026?

-For World Cup 2026, Mikel Oyarzabal is the current first-choice call for Spain, with Ferran Torres the closest backup if the tournament order shifts.
+For World Cup 2026, Mikel Oyarzabal is the current first-choice call for Spain, with Lamine Yamal the closest backup if the tournament order shifts.

 A fresh in-match penalty can move this page quickly, especially if it contradicts the current lead or happens with the full-strength tournament pool on the pitch.